palm86/hex_flora/priv/vegetation_types/de_doorns_renosterveld_karoo.md

 }
 ---

 The De Doorns Renosterveld Karoo vegetation type is located in the north eastern part of the Hex River Valley, ranging from the old Osplaas Railway Station to the Hex River Pass.
-It is for the most part indistinguishable from the Worcester Renosterveld Karoo or Robertson Karoo units, but supports at least one local endemic, *Amphithalea spinosa*, and *Vachellia karoo* may be present.
+It is for the most part indistinguishable from the Worcester Renosterveld Karoo or Robertson Karoo units, but supports at least one local endemic, *Amphithalea spinosa*, and *Vachellia karroo* may be present.

 The terrain is characterized by numerous small buttes (koppies) and mesas (tafelberge).